 A lot of you may not know this, but I stopped using fusible interfacing in 99% of my projects.
 I am really striving to have fully compostable garments- ones that can be returned to the earth at the end of their life cycle.

+In order to achieve this, I have been using sew-interfacing.
+But I haven't been purchasing it.
+Instead, I have been using scraps of pre-washed muslin from former projects!
 I've always hated the idea of leaving these mock-ups to waste away in a drawer or simply be tossed, so I started cutting them up for each project that required interfacing!

-2) Stay stitch your pocket openings on both your pocket pieces and your front pant pieces (along the angled edge).
+Next, stay stitch your pocket openings on both your pocket pieces and your front pant pieces (along the angled edge).